elasticio/api-docs/source/includes/_contracts.md

 HTTP/1.1 202 Accepted
 ```

 This endpoint allows you to suspend the Contract.
-This is an asynchronous process.
-Suspending is complited after all flows in given Contract will stopped.
-While the Contract is suspended all write requests are rejected.
+The process is asynchronous.
+Suspending is completed after all flows in given Contract will stop.
+While the Contract is suspended, all the writing requests will be rejected.

 ### HTTP Request